Highly-figured wallpaper; photo courtesy Andreas Praefcke

 Make sure that the overlap isnt directly on the corner but slightly to the side.
 This will prevent seams from lifting if someone brushes against the corner.

 Remember that every tiny mistake will be reproduced exponentially with every subsequent drop.
 Avoid this by making every drop as perfect as possible.
+Do it right and you will have reason to kvell.

 If you are not comfortable with matching seams, you can double-cut when you overlap and match patterns.
 (See below.)